netg5/airport-management/README.md

 NOTE: However you run `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository

 ## TODO
+1. Implement SSL certificate
-1. Adopt liquibase for unit tests
+2. Adopt liquibase for unit tests
-2. Ignore services without swagger json in doc-service
+3. Ignore services without swagger json in doc-service
-3. Implement Hystrix fallback methods
+4. Implement Hystrix fallback methods
-4. Develop Front-end with Angular
+5. Develop Front-end with Angular